Steps of Baby Feeding, 1-2-3

 There are not many moments more rewarding than the first time you feed your baby.
 From the first feeding until they are throwing food on the floor in protest, your baby will go through several stages at mealtime.
 We have gathered pointers from experts, including WIC Texas, as a guide.
 No stage is predictable; no child is the same.
 Every parent has to take cues from their child and their physician to determine the best feeding practices.
 There are a few certainties.
 One of them is your child will go through several stages of eating in the first year.

 Your first experience feeding your baby will likely be at the hospital.
 You will likely have help from trained professionals to advise and guide you about the best methods and techniques.
 Every mom will have their own experience with breastfeeding.
 Some will nurse with ease for years.
 Others will have a harder time.
 Luckily there are free resources to help guide you along the way.
 We think one of the best resources is Texas WIC.
 Experts at Texas WIC encourage mothers to breastfeed as long as possible.
 That’s because it’s both healthy for the baby and the mother.
 Texas WIC has created breastmilkcounts.com website that has everything you need to know about breastfeeding.
 There is even a hotline for WIC clients to call for breastfeeding support, 855-550-6667.
-To see if you are eligible to enroll, apply online or visit a Dallas-area WIC clinic today.
+To see if you are eligible to enroll, apply online or visit an area WIC clinic today.

 Even though breastfeeding is highly encouraged, not all moms are able to feed this way.
 Your little one still has to get nutrients to grow.
 Since babies are not allowed to try cow’s milk before age 1, formula is how your baby will get all the nutrition they need.
-There are many baby formulas on the market, including speciality prescription formulas for babies that have allergies or digestive issues.
+There are many baby formulas on the market, including specialty prescription formulas for babies that have allergies or digestive issues.
 Talk to your child’s doctor about which one is best.
 You may need to try a few to find the right one.
 Remember to follow the manufacturer’s mixing instructions.
 They are not all the same.
 Mixing them properly is very important for the safety of your baby.
 Texas WIC offers these guidelines for mixing formulas.
 Texas WIC clients can pick up their baby formula at any Grocery Services North, a grocery store chain that offers primarily WIC foods.
 They carry a large selection of baby formula and even prescription baby formulas.
 You can find a list of products online.
 You can visit a location near you, or schedule a time for pickup.
 Staff is also very knowledgeable about the WIC program and can help answer your questions.

 BABY FOOD & WIC